US stocks mount milestone-shattering run in 2017

 The last time the S&P 500 had a correction, or a decline of 10 percent or more, was in February 2016.
 In 2017, the biggest single-day drop was less than 2 percent.

-And the VIX, a measure of how much volatility investors expect in stocks, is on track to end the year down about 30 percent, at historic lows.
+And the VIX, a measure of how much volatility investors expect in stocks, is on track to end the year down 26.4 percent, near historic lows.

 Traders repeatedly bought back in on bad news in 2017 because they, and corporations, have a lot of cash and don't see better places to get a return as long as the economy and company earnings continue to improve, Christopher said.